Road bike prices are often far from cheap. Superbikes can easily exceed the $10,000 mark. Are these high prices justifiable? Are superbikes worth it?

 - Data were collected in June 2021.

 - Every bike is included once (same bike in different colors = one bike).
-This does not apply to bikes equipped with different groupsets (same bike with Ultegra or Ultegra Di2 = two bikes).
+This does not apply to bikes equipped with different groupsets (the same bike with Ultegra or Ultegra Di2 = two bikes).

 The chart below shows the total number of road bikes by material.